-- 3. Connect a USB Type-B cable to Type-A: - Connect one end of the USB Type-B cable to a USB Type-B upstream port on the monitor and the other end to a USB Type-A port on the source device.
+3. Connect a USB cable.

+• Connect one end of the USB Type-B cable to a USB Type-B port on the monitor and the other end to a USB Type-A port on the source device.

-- NOTE: You must connect a USB Type-A to USB Type-B cable from the source device (computer, laptop, gaming console) to the rear of the monitor to enable the USB Type-A ports on the monitor.
+- NOTE: You must connect the USB Type-A to USB Type-B or USB Type-A to USB Type-C cables from the source device (computer, laptop, gaming console) to the rear of the monitor to enable the USB Type-A ports on the monitor.
 For more information, see Connecting USB devices (select products only) on page 13. - 4.
-Connect the power cord to the power connector on the monitor and connect the other end to a grounded AC outlet. - WARNING!
+Connect the power cord to the power connector on the monitor, and connect the other end to a grounded AC outlet. - MARNING!
 To reduce the risk of electric shock or damage to the equipment: